DeNetPRO/Node/guides/install-denode-manager-windows.md

-# DeNet Desktop Node Manager Installation Guide for Windows
+# DeNode Manager Desktop Installation Guide for Windows

-This guide provides step-by-step instructions for installing and running the DeNet Desktop Node Manager on Windows systems.
-The Desktop Node Manager offers a user-friendly graphical interface for managing your DeNet Datakeeper nodes.
+This guide provides step-by-step instructions for installing and running the DeNode Manager on Windows systems.
+The DeNode Manager offers a user-friendly graphical interface for managing your DeNet Datakeeper nodes.

 ## Table of Contents